sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 y = avgo_enhanced['Day 1'].values
 ```

 At this stage I proceed to try and find an optimal solution.
 I try out various regressors.
-I had earlier dropped SVR but at this stage I decided to try **DecisionTreeRegressor** and **RandomForestRegressor**.
-Both these 2 gave poor results so I decided that I was not going to use them any more.
+I had earlier dropped SVR and at this stage I decided to try **DecisionTreeRegressor** and **RandomForestRegressor**.
 I decided to stick with the random forest and decision tree regressor.

 The **DecisionTreeRegressor** regressor gave me an RMSE of **4.68**.

-The **RandomForestRegressor** regerssor gave me an initial RMSE of **0.97**
+The **RandomForestRegressor** regressor gave me an initial RMSE of **0.97**

 I then decided to modify some of the parameters of the RandomForestRegressor to gauge if this could improve my model.